discoproject/disco/doc/howto/ddfs.rst

 than ``?DELETED_TAG_EXPIRES`` (see ``ddfs/config.hrl``) days before restarting.
 The period is currently one month.

+.. _gcrr:

-Garbage collection
+Garbage collection and Re-replication
-''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''

-Garbage collector is a central background process ensuring consistency and persistence of data and metadata in DDFS.
+A central background process implements garbage collection and re-replication, ensuring the consistency and persistence of data and metadata in DDFS.
 It takes care of the following tasks:

-   * Remove leftover !partial. files (failed PUT operations).
+   * Remove leftover !partial. files (from failed PUT operations).
    * Remove orphaned tags (old versions and deleted tags).
    * Remove orphaned blobs (blobs not referred by any tag).
+   * Recover lost replicas for non-orphaned blobs (from lost tag updates)
+   * Deleted old deleted tags from the ``+deleted`` metatag.
    * Re-replicate blobs that do not have enough replicas.
-   * Re-replicate tags that do not have enough replicas.
+   * Update tags that contain blobs that were re-replicated, and/or re-replicate tags that don't have enough replicas.
-   * Deleted old items from the ``+deleted`` metatag.

-These operations are extensively documented in the beginning of ``ddfs_gc.erl``.
+Garbage collection and re-replication are documented at the beginning of ``ddfs/ddfs_gc_main.erl``.
+They are performed only when the cluster is in a safe state with respect to :ref:`ft`, i.e. there are fewer than *K* failed nodes in the cluster.

+.. _ft:

 Fault tolerance
 '''''''''''''''